 Cardiac magnetic resonance (CMR) scan * Also called a “cardiac MRI”

 This is a special kind of scan used to examine the structure of the heart and the nature of its muscle.
 It uses a magnetic resonance scanner that creates intense fluctuating magnetic fields around your body while you are inside the scanner.
 This generates the signals that make up the pictures produced.
-It may be useful for detecting and assessing cardiomyopathy, especially if it is very subtle and may mimic a channelopathy (for example, ARVC).
-It can also be useful to assess myocarditis, coronary artery anomalies or the signs of coronary artery disease.
+It is very useful for detecting the presence of fat and scarring in the heart muscle that is associated with ARVC.

-Depending on the results of the above tests, your doctor may suggest that you have other tests, such as coronary angiography or an electrophysiological (EP) study.
+Depending on the results of the above tests, your doctor may suggest that you have other tests such as coronary angiography or an electrophysiological study (EPS).
 Both these tests are performed in an X-ray laboratory that allows the body and any medical tools (such as cardiac catheter tubes or pacing wires) to be seen using an X-ray camera.
-You will be asked to lie down on a special moving table and will be given a local anaesthetic in your groin.
-The doctor will then place fine tubes, called cardiac catheters or electrodes, into blood vessels in your groin.
+You will be asked to lie down on a special moving table and will be given a local anaesthetic in your groin or wrist.
+The doctor will then place fine tubes, called cardiac catheters or electrodes, into blood vessels in your groin or wrist.
 These are gently passed through to the heart.

 During coronary angiography the coronary arteries (the arteries that supply blood to the heart muscle) are injected with a dye to reveal any furring or blockages – coronary artery disease.
 (The ECG changes that are characteristic of Brugada syndrome or LQTS can sometimes be caused by coronary artery disease.)

-There are other tests that may be used to provoke ECG features in LQTS such as ‘cold pressor tests’.
+There are other tests that may be used to provoke ECG features in LQTS such as “cold pressor tests”.
 A stimulus such as placing your hands in ice-cold water can bring out the ECG features of the condition.
-This does not appear to increase significantly the likelihood of making a diagnosis but is still used at some hospitals.
+This does not appear to increase significantly the likelihood of making a diagnosis but is still used at some centres.

 In most of the inherited conditions known to cause SADS, mutations of specific genes have been detected and are thought to cause a specific disease.
 So, in principle, if we could identify these mutations, we would be able to make a diagnosis in any DNA sample including any obtained from SADS victims at their autopsy or from their relatives who have given blood.
 Unfortunately this cannot be done at the moment because we don’t have complete knowledge of all the genes involved in any condition.